januvenkat/NO_SQL_Project/README.md

 # Overview
 This project demonstrates the use of MongoDB for querying and analyzing an employee database.
 The dataset contains employee details such as salary, department, years of experience, and bonuses.
-We developed meaningful queries to extract valuable insights, leveraging MongoDB Atlas for advanced data analysis and visualization.
+Developed meaningful queries to extract valuable insights, leveraging MongoDB Atlas for advanced data analysis and visualization.

-# Features
-Queries Developed
-Implemented 12 meaningful, non-trivial queries, including:

 # Aggregation Queries:
 Calculate the average salary and total number of employees for each department.